-I assume the transitive expletive construction to involve a small clause structure, modeled here as a PredP, as shown in Figure 8.
-Since dative DPs block agreement with a more distant DP, they must be projected on the $\phi$ -tier just like nominatives.
+I assume the transitive expletive construction to involve a small clause structure, modelled here as a PredP, as shown in Figure 8.
+Since dative DPs block agreement with a more distant DP, they must be projected on the φ -tier just like nominatives.
 As for the fact that we get default agreement in cases of dative intervention, there are several plausible ways in which this could be analyzed, each of which is TSL.

-For concreteness, let us assume the default agreement means that T has not agreed with anything.
-In other words, we can have a lone probe without a goal, at least in this specific circumstance.
-We modify the constraints accordingly, banning a probe which is immediately followed by a non-agreeing DP only when it is nominative and therefore eligible for agreement.
+Figure 8:

+Dative intervention in

+Icelandic transitive

+expletive construction.

-Figure 8: Dative intervention in Icelandic transitive expletive construction.
-Dative DPs do not agree, but also block agreement with a more distant DP
+Dative DPs do not agree,

+but also block agreement

+with a more distant DP